passingthru67/workspaces-to-dock/README.md

     **Require click to show dock when window maximized** - Require a mouse click (in addition to hovering) to show the dock when the focused window is maximized.
 This option helps eliminate accidentally triggering the dock when using vertical scroll bars on maximized windows.

     **Require pressure to show dock** - Require mouse pressure against the screen edge to show the dock.
 This option helps eliminate accidentally triggering the dock when using vertical scroll bars.
+It also helps with accessing the dock in multi-monitor configurations where the 2nd monitor is to the right of the dock.
 Unfortunately, this feature requires Gnome Shell 3.8+ and an XServer installation that implements pressure barriers.

     NOTE: In multi-monitor configurations where the 2nd monitor is to the right of the workspaces dock, the dock will have to be showing before the pressure barrier is removed and the mouse pointer released to access the 2nd monitor.
 This will create a slight hesitation as the mouse must wait for the dock to show.
-Alternately, you may show the dock using the keyboard shortcut Super + w, or by entering Gnome Shell's overview mode.
+To elliminate this issue, you may show the dock using the keyboard shortcut Super + w, or by entering Gnome Shell's overview mode prior to attempting to access the 2nd monitor.

     **Pressure threshold** - The amount of pressure required to activate and show the dock.
 This setting works in conjunction with 'Require pressure to show dock' above and requires Gnome Shell 3.8+ and an XServer installation that implements pressure barriers.